cpataltmetrik/Groot/README.md

 <details>
 <summary>WDIO Logger Utility </summary>
-Groot has its own logger functionality that help us to print the data in console and also add the info in allure reporter.
+Groot has its own logger functionality that helps us to print the data in console and also add the info in allure reporter.

-This command help us to perform logger function
+This command helps us to perform logger function
 ```
 export const addLogger = (log: string) => {
 allureReporter.addStep(`STEP: ${log}`)